alem-shaimardanov/macro_data_portal/parsers/README.md

 My problem:
 - can't load jsons into Django database

-Workflow:
+Pre-work: loading json in closure tables in django db:
 1. you run fred_insert_into_closure.py
-2. it will call inset_into_closure.py
+2. it will call insert_into_closure.py
-3. it will create necessary objects to store
+3. it will create necessary objects to store in django database.

 Logic for form: